H3AR7B3A7/SecondBrain/Code/Frameworks/Angular/Angular Best Practices.md

 ## Models

 -   Always prefer interfaces over classes when the model doesn't require any supporting functions in it
+-   Start interfaces with a capital 'I'
 -   Only actual data models, presenting business logic end with .model.ts
+-   For complex types, consider cloning them
+	-   Shallow
+		-   Spread operator:  `clone = { ...original };`
+			-   Does not copy methods
+		-   Object assign: `let clone = Object.assign({}, original);`
+			-   Does not copy methods`
+	-   Deep : No one size fits all solution, the implementation depends on the object
+		-   Stringify & Parse: `let clone = JSON.parse(JSON.stringify(original));
+			-   Not all objects stringify well
+			-   Does not copy methods
+		-   Object create: `let clone = Object.create(original);`
+			-   Does copy methods
+			-   Not really cloning, creates new object from a prototype
+		-   Map the object manually

 ## Components

+### Container - Presentation Components

+#### Container component

+-   Manages the state by interacting with service/store
+-   Contains only minor presentation, like for example a header/title
+-   Passes state to presentation components using input properties

+#### Presentation component

+-   Presents/renders the data, but does not directly interact with state
+-   Communicates with container component using output properties
+-   Use OnPush as change detection strategies
+-   Using child components makes it easy to implement child routes when appropriate

+### Ordering
-- Imports
+-   Order of imports
 	-   Third party imports first
 	-   An empty line as spacer
 	-   Then imports from within our project
 -   Order of members
     -   private fields
     -   public fields